lee-kode/training_notes/PSM-1.md

 * Sprint Demo: completed stories are demonstrated to the customer by Sprint Review team.
 * Sprint Retrospective: the Sprint is reviewed the Sprint team for improvements (lessons learned)
 * Sprint Review and Retrospective are held _during_ the Sprint
+* A new Sprint starts _immediately_ after the conclusion of the previous Sprint.

 ## Sprint Duration
 * Risk of being disconnected from stakeholders